synw/django-instant/README.md

 Websockets for Django with [Centrifugo](https://github.com/centrifugal/centrifugo).

-* Push events in real time into public or private channels.
+* Push events into public or private channels.

 * Handle the events in javascript client-side.